Practical tips to help you improve your credit rating and avoid expensive high interest loans

 For more information relating to the difference between these 2 types of credit, please visit the following article – ‘Secured and unsecured borrowing explained’

-Opting for a loan with a fixed interest rate will ensure that you can remain comfortable in knowledge that you know exactly how much your repayments are going to be throughout the full duration of your loan.
+Opting for a loan with a fixed interest rate will ensure that you can remain comfortable in the knowledge that you know exactly how much your repayments are going to be throughout the full duration of your loan.

 However, as the name suggests, flexible loans can offer a greater degree of flexibility as any fluctuation in interest rate may result in your repayments being reduced.
 Of course, it could also result in your payments increasing as well!